-The recent times have seen an exceptional surge in the popularity and lucrativeness of careers in Biology.
+Recent times have seen an exceptional surge in the popularity and lucrativeness of careers in Biology.
 A dominant part of this surge can easily be attributed to the acute need for diligent professionals, cutting-edge technology, and state-of-the-art equipment.
 At the same time, people on the frontline – Doctors, Nurses, and support staff – have inspired the younger generation with their heroism and servitude.

 New-age careers in Biology are all the rage during this time as they allow one to push the boundaries of what we know and charter into areas with the potential to save the entire humanity (quite literally)!

 Predominantly, a laboratory-based Science that melds the domains of Biology and Chemistry, Biochemistry pertains to the study of chemical reactions within and related to living organisms.
 The scope of such a subject is ample as it extends from the digestion of food and the effect of medicines to personalized medicine and hormonal balances.
-Biochemists thus find huge applications in Pharmaceutical, Superfoods, Drug Research, Drug Manufacturing, Supplements, and food industries.
-The domain of Environmental Sciences, Water Management, Waste Management also holds immense potential for talented Biochemists.
-Biochemistry makes up for one of the potential career options in biology.
+Biochemists thus find huge applications in pharmaceuticals, Superfoods, Drug Research, Drug Manufacturing, Supplements, and food industries.
+The domain of Environmental Sciences, Water Management, and Waste Management also holds immense potential for talented Biochemists.
+It makes up for one of the potential career options in biology.

 It is aimed toward a detailed understanding of microorganisms so that epidemics can be prevented, and vaccines can be developed.
-Microbiologists find employment with pharmaceutical companies, the food industry, research labs, and research foundations.
-They may also consult on Government healthcare projects and help people prepare for the worst.
+Moreover, a Microbiologist can find employment with pharmaceutical companies, the food industry, research labs, and research foundations.
+They may also contribute to Government healthcare projects and help people prepare for the worst.

-With climatic changes and the environment progressing at a never-seen-before-pace, the need for professionals in Environmental Sciences has never been higher.
-From working with Architects and Engineers to improve sustainability to lobbying with lawyers for better environmental laws and planning and implementing better waste management and water management systems to avoid the spread of diseases, the working opportunities for environmental scientists are ample.
+With climatic changes and the environment progressing at a never-seen-before-pace, the need for professionals in Environmental Sciences has been higher.
+Environmental Sciences deal with the study of the environment and the interactions between human beings and the natural world.
+The opportunities for environmental scientists are ample, fFrom working with Architects and Engineers to improve sustainability to lobbying with lawyers for better environmental laws and planning better waste management and water management systems to avoid the spread of diseases.

 Public Health Administration

 The extremely fascinating domain of Bioinformatics blends Biology, Computer Sciences, Mathematics, and Statistics to collect, analyze, and interpret large sets of biological data.
 This data could be about the immunity of people in a country, the effectiveness of a vaccine or medicine, or the influence of a nutritional supplement on people’s hormonal balance.
-DNA Sequencing, Genome Annotation, Comparative Gene Analysis are a few examples of projects Bioinformatics specialists work on in labs, research foundations, and biotechnology organizations, and pharmaceutical companies.
+DNA Sequencing, Genome Annotation, and Comparative Gene Analysis are a few examples of projects Bioinformatics specialists work on in labs, research foundations, biotechnology organizations, and pharmaceutical companies.